 Mrs R Campbell – Subject Leader for History, PP and Extra-curricular Lead

 Mr R Doherty – History Specialist, Assistant Principal & Pastoral Leader for Year 11, Intervention Coordinator for History

-Mrs L Avery – History Specialist, Classics and Latin Coordinator
+Mrs L Avery – History Specialist, Intervention Coordinator for History

 Mrs S Fegan – History Specialist, More-Able Coordinator for History (currently on Maternity Leave)

 Mrs N Campbell – Teaching Assistant for History/Geography

 Key Stage 3

-The Key Stage 3 curriculum for History covers fascinating and diverse historical units that build on the skills required at GCSE level.
-Each unit is focussed on an overarching question and is tailored to ensure all learning styles are fully catered for.
+The Key Stage 3 curriculum for History covers fascinating and diverse historical units that build on both chronological understanding and the skills required at GCSE level.
+Each unit is focused on an overarching enquiry question and is tailored to ensure all learning styles are fully catered for.
 Pupils’ knowledge and understanding are continually assessed throughout, culminating in an end of unit assessment which will focus exam questions that pupils will experience in KS4.
 The skills of source inferencing, identifying key features of a period, explaining why events happened and making an overall judgement on how far they agree with a historical statement, are the primary focus of KS3 assessment.
 Local, British and world history is featured in all years and our lessons are regularly adapted and amended to reflect the diversity within our society and our school and in response to pupil voice suggestions.